Brand Reveals Strategy - Martin Rowlatt / The Impact Business - Strategic Reframing for Complex Enterprises

 Martin Rowlatt

-Most brand strategy converges.
-Same frameworks, same metrics, same category assumptions - and so, often, the same answers.
 My work deliberately operates outside that gravity.
-Real advantage tends to emerge earlier, from the unasked question, the structure everyone else accepted as fixed, or the lateral move that changes what is possible.
-I bring a perspective shaped as much by creative ingenuity as strategic rigour - and thirty years of knowing where to look.
+I believe real, meaningful advantage tends to emerge from the unasked question, challenging the structure everyone else accepted as fixed, or seeing a lateral move that changes what is possible.
+I bring a perspective shaped as much by creative instinct as strategic rigour - and thirty years of knowing where to look, and what success looks like.

 Agency experience